 About Denis Pageau

-Mr. Denis Pageau was born in the City of Quebec at the beginning of the Quiet Revolution.
+Mr. Denis Pageau was born in Quebec city at the beginning of the Quiet Revolution.
 At the age of 7, he moved with his family to Miami, Florida, where he learned English.
-The year after, they move back to the City of Quebec.
+The year after, they move back to the Quebec city.
 Mr. Pageau stayed in this beautiful city until he completed his college education.

 In 1982 he moved from one capital to another in order to study at the University of Ottawa from which he obtained a bachelor’s degree in psychology and a Certificate in Public Administration.